 When she opened the safe door the next morning, she casually reached inside and retrieved the handgun.
 She’d never removed it from the safe before, only moved it within, and was disappointed to find that holding the object she once feared so greatly in her hands didn’t send any chills down her spine.

-Through the mechanized chaos, a smile crept across Katrina’s face.
-It wasn’t sinister or perverted.
-Not the way you’d assume someone smiling over a dead body would look.
-It was a wholesome expression of pure happiness.
-A wrongfully convicted man being released from prison after serving so many years for a crime he did not commit.
-Only, Katrina was unaware of her prison until last night.
-Unaware of the cages she had purchased and been living in for the past 144 years.
+Through the chaos, a smile crept across Katrina’s face.
+It wasn’t sinister, not how you’d expect someone smiling over a dead body.
+It was a wholesome expression of pure happiness; a wrongfully convicted man being released from prison after serving so many years.
+Katrina was unaware of her prison until last night, unaware of the cages she purchased and had been living in for almost a century and a half.

-An alarmed technician rushed through the door into the whining room and was greeted by a blood-soaked woman standing above a crumpled body.
-He halted just past the doorway as Katrina’s gun gained his attention.
-The wide-eyed man, who was already on high alert from the alarms, made an effort to back out of the room before another rushing technician crashed through the doorway and sent him tripping forward into a puddle of Katrina’s blood and brain matter.
+An alarmed technician rushed into the room and was greeted by a blood-soaked woman standing above a crumpled body.
+He halted just in the doorway as Katrina’s gun gained his attention.
+The wide-eyed man, already on high alert from the alarms, tried to back out of the room before another technician rushed through the doorway and sent him tripping into a puddle of Katrina’s blood and brain matter.
 It took the first man a moment to gain his balance.
 It was then that he realized that the woman with the gun and the woman on the floor were one and the same.

 The lifeless eyes of two dozen other clones watched her from their inclined beds.
 The alerts sirens and the gunshot did nothing to stir them from their mindless slumber.
 There was no cognitive function to note, just empty vessels waiting for old age, disease, or accident to tag them into the game.